 Read more: Benefits of Teaching English Abroad

 The requirements for teaching English abroad can differ from one country to another.
-If you're planning on teaching English abroad, at minimum you will need a TEFL certification from an accredited TEFL school.
-Factors that make finding a job teaching English in other countries easier include: fluency in English, a 4-year university degree of any kind, a clean criminal record, and a valid passport.
+If you want to teach English abroad, at minimum you will need a TEFL certification from an accredited TEFL school.
+Factors that make finding a job teaching English in other countries easier include: fluency in English, a 4-year university degree of any kind, prior teaching experience, a clean criminal record, and a valid passport.
 Let's look at these in detail:

 Read more: Requirements for Teaching English Abroad

 Read more: Can I Teach Abroad Without Prior Teaching Experience?